Co-Editor In Chief

 So what is this long-awaited title?

 “Yeah, yeah, think about it.”
 Dickinson persisted.
-“Everyone knows that I’m equally straight and gay.
-So I’m putting out a disc of straight songs called My Porsche—very manly title—and a gay second disc, Is Yellow.
-I mean, for God’s sake, is there anything more patently homosexual than the color yellow?
+“Everyone knows that I have two sides to me.
+So I’m putting out a disc of songs called My Porsche—very manly title—and a second disc, Is Yellow.
+I mean, for God’s sake, is there anything more coy than the color yellow?
 It’s fucking genius!

 “I know some of you American car lovers aren’t going to be fond of it, but hey!
 I am who I am!
 My name is love, I can’t be bound!”